-Vacancy Management and Slating in support of the promotion process is auto-Data contained in the Consolidated mated and conducted monthly; with E-5 Commands, the 7th Civil Support Comternate months; E-9 processing in January, the PPRL
+Vacancy Management and Slating in support of the promotion process is auto-Data contained in the Consolidated mated and conducted monthly; with E-5

 --he 88th RSC is responsible for the mand.
 Generally, Junior Enlisted promo- May, Aug., and Nov.; and E-7 processing in March, June, Sept. and Dec.